Salma-Muhammad-Elnady/Chronic-Kidney-Disease/README.md

 # **Web application for predicting chronic kidney disease**
 # Overview :
 A web application that determines whether a person has chronic kidney disease or not through a set of features through which we enter data into the model and then predict the result.
-The most important of these features are: **(BMI, Family History Kidney Disease, Systolic BP, Fasting Blood Sugar, HbA1c, Serum Creatinine, BUN Levels, GFR, Protein in Urine, Edema, Muscle Cramps, Itching).**
+The most important of these features are: **(BMI , Family History Kidney Disease , Systolic BP , Fasting Blood Sugar , HbA1c , Serum Creatinine , BUN Levels , GFR , Protein in Urine , Edema , Muscle Cramps , Itching).**

 ![img14](https://github.com/user-attachments/assets/658986bc-2c41-483e-87ea-f2e9f7f169f1)